paoga87/jekyll-v2/_pages/about.md

 I joined the [NYU Cyberfellows](https://engineering.nyu.edu/academics/programs/cybersecurity-ms-online/nyu-cyber-fellows) program in the Fall of 2018.
 You can check my student profile [here](https://engineering.nyu.edu/student/paola-garcia-cardenas).
 I graduated in the Summer of 2021 with my Masters in Cybersecurity (GPA 3.73) from [New York University (NYU)](http://www.nyu.edu/).

-I currently work as a Platform Cybersecurity Engineer (previously Software Developer) at [Bixal](https://www.bixal.com/).
-I am also an Adjunct of Cybersecurity for the Cyberfellows program at [New York University (NYU)](http://www.nyu.edu/) and an Adjunct of Computer Science and Cybersecurity at [St. Thomas Aquinas College](http://www.stac.edu/).
+I currently work as a Platform Cybersecurity Engineer at [Bixal](https://www.bixal.com/).
+I am also an Adjunct of Cybersecurity for the Cyberfellows graduate program at [New York University (NYU)](http://www.nyu.edu/).

 When not at work, you can find me running, exercising or enjoying walks with my dogs!
-One of my most recent running accomplishments that I'm proud of was running the Berlin marathon in September 2023 to get my 3rd [Abbott World Majors' star](https://www.worldmarathonmajors.com/six-star/majors), and running my 6th full marathon in October 2023.
+One of my most recent running accomplishments that I'm proud of was running the Berlin marathon in September 2023 to get my 3rd [Abbott World Majors' star](https://www.worldmarathonmajors.com/six-star/majors), and running my 7th full marathon in January 2024 in Houston, TX.

 Thank you for stopping by.
 Please visit my [blog](/blog) and let me know what you think!